Active Sampling for the Quickest Detection of Markov Networks: Main Results

-The next theorem establishes the optimality of Algorithm~1, and especially the optimality of the proposed dynamic node selection rule when facing heterogeneous networks.
-This result will be also instrumental for characterizing the performance gap between the proposed sampling strategy and the Chernoff rule.
-By characterizing such a gap, through an example in Section~\ref{sec:counter} we will show that the Chernoff rule loses its optimality for correlation detection problem in networks.
+Since \eqref{eq:lower21} is true for any set $\psi^\infty$, subsequently, we have } \end{proof}} Next, we provide the proof for the optimality of the decisions produced by Algorithm~1, and especially the optimality of the proposed dynamic node selection rule when facing heterogeneous networks.
+This result will also be instrumental in characterizing the performance gap between the proposed sampling strategy and the Chernoff rule.
+By characterizing such a gap, through an example in Section~\ref{sec:counter}, we will show that the Chernoff rule loses its optimality for the correlation detection problem in networks.
+To prove the upper bounds on the average delay, we define the random variable $\hat\tau_n$ as the first time instant after which the ML decision about the true hypothesis is always correct, i.e.,

+where we adopt the convention that the infimum of an empty set is $+\infty$.
+We emphasize that $\hat\tau_n$ is not a stopping time, but rather a term that, as we will show, is dominated by the stopping time.
+In order to establish the desired upper bounds, we show the following two properties for $\hat\tau_n$: \begin{enumerate} \item $\bbe_i\{\hat\tau_n\}$ is upper bounded by a constant. \item $\frac{1}{n}\bbe_i\{\tau^*_n-\hat\tau_n\}$ is upper bounded according to

+\end{enumerate} In order to prove that $\bbe_i\{\hat\tau_n\}$ is finite, we first provide the following lemma, which at the core establishes that the probability $\mathbb{P}_i(\hat\tau_n \geq t)$ decays exponentially with respect to time $t$. \begin{lemma} $\bbe_i\{\hat\tau_n\}$ is upper bounded by a constant. \end{lemma} \begin{proof} See Appendix \ref{app:lemma:finite}. \end{proof} Next, in order to prove~\eqref{eq:itme1}, we define

+corresponding to which we have $I_1(U^\infty)=I_1^*$.
+When there are more than one choice for $U^\infty$, we select it to be the largest such set.
+Based on this definition, we provide the following lemma showing that the number of times that we sample from a set other than $U^\infty$ is, on average, finite.
+This property follows from the assumption of complete convergence in heterogeneous networks. \begin{lemma} For the set $\mathcal{H}\dff\{s\in\{1,\dots,\tau_n\}\;:\; \psi^*(s)\notin U^\infty\}$ we have $\bbe_i\{H\}<+\infty $. \end{lemma} \begin{proof} See Appendix \ref{app:lemma:psi}. \end{proof} This establishes that by the stopping time, the samples collected are taken dominantly from the set $U^\infty$.
+By leveraging Lemma~\ref{lemma:psi}, we next provide the final ingredient for characterizing the achievable average delay. \begin{lemma} $\frac{1}{n}\bbe_i\{\tau^*_n-\hat\tau_n\}$ is upper bounded according to \eqref{eq:itme1}. \end{lemma} \begin{proof} See Appendix \ref{app:lemma2}. \end{proof}